 This specialist team of serious medical treatment barristers will provide advisory and advocacy support for all serious medical treatment cases in the Court of Protection, Family Division and the inherent jurisdiction.
 Members have expertise in withdrawing artificial hydration/nutrition, cancer treatment, application relating to individual’s permanent vegetative state, amputation, minimally conscious patients and cases involving the use of physical restraint and sedation.
 KMST also provides an out of hours advice and representation service managed by a dedicated team of clerks (please contact Mark Ronson in the first instance).
-For more details about the KSMT team, please follow this link.
+Find out more about our KSMT team here.

 Kings Chambers has an outstanding mediation offering, which has been established to help parties find an alternative avenue of resolving disputes in the Court of Protection.
 These disputes are often highly emotive, very personal and legally complex, as well as being protracted and costly.
 Our specialist team of mediators offer an efficient and cost-effective method of dispute resolution outside of the courtroom.

 The team consists of accredited mediators who bring their wealth of expertise as leading specialists in the fields of the Court of Protection and adult health and social care to assist parties in finding an effective resolution to their dispute.
 The team is qualified to offer their services in all civil and commercial disputes and are nationally recognised experts in the following types of dispute: